-Drive Auto Receivables Trust 2021-2 is a statutory trust formed on January 8, 2021 under the laws of the State of Delaware for the purpose of owning receivables and issuing notes.
+Santander Drive Auto Receivables Trust 2022-1 is a statutory trust formed on December 22, 2021 under the laws of the State of Delaware for the purpose of owning receivables and issuing notes.
 The issuing entity will be operated pursuant to a trust agreement.
 SC will be the administrator of the issuing entity.
 The issuing entity will also issue one or more non-interest bearing certificates in a nominal aggregate principal amount of \$100,000 representing the beneficial interest in the issuing entity, which are subordinated to the notes.
-Only the notes are being offered hereby, but the depositor may transfer all or a portion of the certificates to an affiliate or sell all or a portion of the certificates on or after the closing date.
-However, the portion of the certificates retained by the depositor to satisfy U.S. credit risk retention rules and for purposes of the SR Rules will not be sold, transferred, subjected to any credit mitigation or hedged except as permitted under, or in accordance with, those rules.
-See "The Sponsor-U.S. Credit Risk Retention," "-EU Securitization Regulation and UK Securitization Regulation" and "Legal Investment-Requirements for Certain EU and UK Regulated Persons and Affiliates."
+Only the notes (other than the Class A-1 notes and the Class D notes) are being offered hereby, but the depositor may transfer all or a portion of the Class A-1 notes and the Class D notes or the certificates to an affiliate or sell all or a portion of the Class A-1 notes, the Class D notes or the certificates on or after the closing date.
+However, the portion of the certificates retained by the depositor or another majority-owned affiliate of SC to satisfy U.S. credit risk retention rules and for purposes of the SR Rules will not be sold, transferred, subjected to any credit mitigation or hedged except as permitted under, or in accordance with, those rules.
+See "The Sponsor-U.S. Credit Risk Retention," "- EU Securitization Regulation and UK Securitization Regulation" and "Legal Investment-Requirements for Certain EU and UK Regulated Persons and Affiliates."
 On each payment date, the certificateholders will be entitled to any available funds remaining on that payment date after all deposits and distributions of higher priority have been made, as described in "The Transfer Agreements and the Administration Agreement-Priority of Payments" in this prospectus.